youmeizhang/CS246-course-notes/README.md

 * Must put all header files in \#include guards

 # Class
+The big innovation in OOP, can put functions inside structures.
+Class means a structure that can potentially contain functions.
+The function inside the class is also called method or member function.
+An object is an instance of a class.
 ```C++
 struct Student{ // class
  int assns, mt, final;